What Is Cloud Penetration Testing?

 Unpatched vulnerabilities could easily be exploited and present an access point to the cloud services you’re using.

-Automated scanners are able to detect unpatched vulnerabilities, which threat actors tend to search for as it’s the easiest point of entry.
+Automated scanners can detect unpatched vulnerabilities, which threat actors tend to search for as it’s the easiest point of entry.

 That is why it is crucial that patching is done properly and quickly.